Toponogov comparison theorem for open triangles: Abstract

 \section{Abstract}

 The aim of our article is to generalize the Toponogov comparison theorem to a complete Riemannian manifold with smooth convex boundary.
 A geodesic triangle will be replaced by an open (geodesic) triangle standing on the boundary of the manifold, and a model surface will be replaced by the universal covering surface of a cylinder of revolution with totally geodesic boundary.
-As an application of our comparison theorem, we will prove splitting theorems of two types.